owlbarn/tutorial/book/diffequation/README.md

 ### Two Body Problem

 In classical mechanics, the *two-body problem* is to predict the motion of two massive objects.
-It is assumed that the only force that are considered comes from each other, and both objects are not affected by any other object.
+It is assumed that the only force that is considered comes from each other, and both objects are not affected by any other object.
 This problem can be seen in the astrodynamics where the objects of interests are planets, satellites, etc. under the influence of only gravitation.
 Another case is the trajectory of electron around Atomic nucleus in a atom.